-Find out the surprising truth about the state of printer security in today’s corporate office environments, and why it is so important for information technology (IT) departments to take the necessary precautions to protect sensitive corporate data from growing security breaches and prevalent network vulnerabilities.
+Find out the surprising truth about the state of printer security in today’s corporate office environments, and why it is so important for information technology (IT) departments to take the necessary precautions to protect sensitive corporate data from growing cybersecurity breaches and prevalent network vulnerabilities.

 Find out the surprising truth about the state of printer security in today’s home and office environments, and why it is so important to take the necessary steps to protect your data.

-- In 2016, there were 4,149 data breaches, which exposed over 4.2 billion records
+- In 2016, there were 4,149 data breaches, which exposed over 4.2 billion records.

 - There are almost 30 million printers and multifunction devices in the U.S. and Western Europe that are connected to a network.

-- Less than 2% of business printers are secure
+- Less than 2% of business printers are secure.

-- Today, a printer is 68% more likely to be the source of an external threat or breach than it was in 2016, and 118% more likely to be the source of an internal threat or breach
+- Today, a printer is 68% more likely to be the source of an external threat or breach than it was in 2016, and 118% more likely to be the source of an internal threat or breach.